A Wronskian Approach to the real \tau-conjecture: Introduction

 We now present our main technical tools.
 Finding the roots of a product of polynomials is easy: it is the union of the roots of the corresponding polynomials.
 But finding the roots of a sum is difficult: for example how to bound the number of real roots of $fg+1$ where $f$ and $g$ are $t$-sparse?
 It is an open question to decide if this bound is linear in $t$.
 Our main tool in this paper to tackle the sum is the Wronskian.
 We recall that the Wronskian of a family of functions $f_1,\ldots,f_k$ is the determinant of the matrix of their derivatives of order 0 up to $k-1$.
 More formally,

 The Wronskian is useful especially for its connection to linear independence (more on this in the next section).
 Another classical and very useful tool is Descartes' rule of signs: \begin{lemma}[Strong rule of signs] Let $f=\sum_{i=1}^t a_ix^{\alpha_i}$ be a polynomial such that $\alpha_1 < \alpha_2 < \ldots < \alpha_t$ and $a_i$ are nonzero real numbers.
 Let $N$ be the number of sign changes in the sequence $(a_1,\ldots,a_t)$.
 Then the number of positive real roots of $f$ is bounded by $N$. \end{lemma} In this article, we will use a weak form of this lemma. \begin{lemma}[Weak rule of signs] Let $f=\sum_{i=1}^t a_ix^{\alpha_i}$ be a polynomial such that $\alpha_1 < \alpha_2 < \ldots < \alpha_t$ and $a_i$ are nonzero real numbers.
-Then the number of positive real roots of $f$ is bounded by $t-1$. \end{lemma} In their book \cite{PoSz76}, P\'olya and Szeg\H{o} gave a generalization of the strong rule of sign using the Wronskian.
+Then the number of positive real roots of $f$ is bounded by $t-1$.
+Moreover, the result is also true in the case where the exponents $\alpha_i$ are real. \end{lemma} In their book \cite{PoSz76}, P\'olya and Szeg\H{o} gave a generalization of the strong rule of sign using the Wronskian.
+Some relations were already known between Wronskians and the sparse polynomials (c.f. for example~\cite{GKS91},~\cite{GK93} and~\cite{GKS94}).
 We show in Theorem~\ref{Thm_heart} that bounding the number of roots of the Wronskian yields a bound on the number of roots of the corresponding sum.
 In general, the Wronskian may seem more complicated than the sum of the functions, but for the families studied in this paper it can be factorized more easily (Theorems~\ref{Thm_model1} and~\ref{Thm_model2}).

 The paper is organized as follows.
 The main results of Section~\ref{Sec_upperbound} are Theorems~\ref{Thm_heart}, \ref{thm_main} and~\ref{thm_main3}, which bound the number of roots of sums as a function of the number of roots of the Wronskian.
 Then, in Section~\ref{Sec_applications}, we apply these results to particular families of polynomials.
 The main applications that we have in mind are to polynomials of the form~(\ref{spspower}), and to the polynomials studied by Avenda\~no. We give in Section~\ref{Sec_PIT} some PIT algorithms for polynomials of the form~(\ref{spspower}).
 The proof of Theorem~\ref{thm_main3} will be given in Section~\ref{Sec_upperbound_refinement}.
 And finally, we show in Section~\ref{Sec_optimality} that our method is optimal in a precise sense.
 Some of the proofs are postponed to the Appendix.